 The surreal silence in this vast wilderness may at first overwhelm, but playful, charismatic wildlife and your intrepid traveling companions keep you grounded.
 You’ll develop a new appreciation and understanding of Antarctica’s extreme contrasts - harsh, rugged mountain peaks and fragile ecosystems; stark, lonely icescapes and populous, gregarious penguins.

 - The excitement of a southbound Drake Passage crossing.

-- The speed and convenience of a flight back to South America.
+- The speed and convenience of a northbound flight over the Drake Passage

 - All the Antarctic Peninsula highlights.

 - Lecturers and specialists deliver presentations on geology and animal life.